Origin story

 a 1,200 sq ft ac studio in Winter Park, Fl where he would begin teaching lessons to the tune of just under 400 in the first year.
 After spending the year managing the studio and planning monthly events, 'Berry seperated with the OK, and moved into RobGeorge's new studio.

-months later 'Berry met and began working for Diesel Glass, and learning under the man the legend Andy Booth.
+Months later 'Berry met and began working for Diesel Glass, and learning under the man, the legend Andy Booth.

-Eventually Diessl would hand the reigns over to FLorida Boro owner, Cam', who employed 'Berry for a time as the shop manager, while he blew the top off the space. quickly adding benches and teaching spaces, the studio now known as the Orlando Glass Union, would become a hub fro glass in Fl and soon after the southeast, eventually having a comnbination studio, gallery, and supply store!
-Bringing in top name teachers, for classes 'berry was presented with the oppertunity to study with many of the industries biggest names, without having to travle, saving money through OGU and trades and anything that could be leveradged, ' Berry did whatever he could to learn as much as he could!
+Eventually Diessl would hand the reigns over to FLorida Boro owner, Cam', who employed 'Berry for a time as the shop manager.
+Quickly adding benches and teaching spaces, the studio now known as the Orlando Glass Union, would become a hub fot glass in central Fl and soon after the southeast, eventually having a comnbination studio, gallery, and supply store.
+Bringing in top name teachers, for classes 'Berry was presented with the oppertunity to study with many of the industries biggest names, without having to travel, saving money through OGU and trades and anything that could be leveradged, ' Berry did whatever he could to learn as much as he could!